 Plug-In Solar is a Do It Yourself (DIY) solar power system, which allows you to generate your own free electricity that you can use to power your appliances.
-Plug-In Solar kits include all you need to start saving money on your electricity bills, without the need for government incentives, such as the Feed-In Tariff.
+Plug-In Solar kits include all you need to start saving money on your electricity bills, without the need for government incentives, such as the Smart Export Guarantee.

-Plug-In Solar has a number of advantages over a ‘conventional’ Feed-In Tariff solar system:
+Plug-In Solar has a number of advantages over a ‘conventional’ solar system:

 Low Cost – Small Investment

 Simple DIY Assembly with No Experience Required (All AC wiring)

 Plug-In Solar can be expanded at any time

 Choose your own location for your Plug-In Solar installation